Joan K. Mendel ES (formerly Yokota East ES) History

 OPEN

 Joan K. Mendel Elementary School has students in grades Sure Start, PSCD (Preschool Services for Children with Disabilities) to Grade 5 with an enrollment of approximately 500 students.
 The school was formerly known as Yokota East Elementary School.
+The school mascot is the Panda, and the school colors are red and black although the colors were originally black and white.

 The original Yokota East Elementary School was at the home of the Fifth Air Force and the 475th Air Base Wing.
 Fussa City surrounded the base.
+In 1973, when Yokota East Elementary school opened, Ms. Mendel was one of the first teachers on staff at the school.
+She wrote about the school,

 By the beginning of the eighties the facility consisted of three modern buildings of one-story, ferro-concrete construction.
 The classrooms were large and well equipped.
 The media center served as the hub of both the physical plant and all curricular programs.
 Besides the twenty-six classroom teachers, there were nine specialists: Learning Development (LD), English as a Second Language (ESL), Reading, PE, Music, Nurse, Librarian, Counselor, and Speech therapist.
 There were also two Japanese Culture teachers.
 The school did not have a lunch program.
 In 1981-82 there were 730 students in grades kindergarten through four.